berty/weshnet/docs/apis/protocoltypes.md

 ### GroupAddMemberDevice
-GroupAddMemberDevice is an event which indicates to a group a new device (and eventually a new member) is joining it When added on AccountGroup, this event should be followed by appropriate GroupAddMemberDevice and GroupAddDeviceSecret events
+GroupAddMemberDevice is an event which indicates to a group a new device (and eventually a new member) is joining it When added on AccountGroup, this event should be followed by appropriate GroupAddMemberDevice and GroupAddDeviceChainKey events

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |